 Why is disability insurance so important?
-Debilitating accidents or diseases are threatening enough on their own, but combine their effects with a forced absence from work, and the situation can quickly become a financial catastrophe.
+Debilitating accidents or diseases are threatening enough on their own, but combine their effects with a forced absence from work for any period of time, and the situation can quickly become a financial catastrophe.

 Accidents are the highest single cause of disability, but various illnesses combine to make it much more likely that falling sick will be the force that drives one in three employees out of the workplace for more than three months at a time.

 Disability insurance provides money paid out in the event that a worker cannot perform his or her job duties due to illness or injury.
 Disability insurance may be offered by employers, private insurers, and/or the state or federal government.

 Disability insurance is often far from the minds of workers.
 While health, life, and dental insurance consistently rank as the top three most coveted forms of insurance in the workplace, the statistics bear out that the likelihood of suffering a major injury or illness over the course of one’s working life makes disability insurance just as much of a concern, if not more of one.

-Over the course of a disability, especially a long-term or permanent one, the loss will not only come in the form of one’s weekly income, but in the cessation of employer sponsored medical coverage and savings plans such as the 401K.
+Over the course of a disability, especially a long-term or permanent one, the loss will not only come in the form of one’s weekly income but in the cessation of employer-sponsored medical coverage and savings plans such as the 401K.

-The main sources of disability insurance are national and state programs, employer-sponsored programs and individual policies from private insurers.
+The main sources of disability insurance are national and state programs, employer-sponsored programs, and individual policies from private insurers.
 Possessing one of these forms of coverage does not rule out the need for the others.
 Careful scrutiny of the benefits and limitations of each will allow workers to create a package that will protect them to the fullest.

 National and State Disability Programs